ericls/django-simple-task/README.md

 `django-simple-task` runs background tasks in Django 3 without requiring other services and workers.
 It runs them in the same event loop as your ASGI application.
 It is not resilient as a proper task runner such as Celery, but works for some simple tasks and has less overall overheads.

+## Requirements
+`django-simple-task` expect ASGI lifespan protocol to be supported by the server.
+Currently Daphne does not support this.

 ## Guide

 Install the package: